jetkan-yk/nlp-project/README.md

 - `main.py` - main runner file of the project
 - `data.py` - loads, pre-processes data and implements the `NcgDataset` class
 - `model.py` - loads, saves model and implements the `NcgModel` class
-- `config.py` - default hyperparameter `config` class, extended by subtask's `config` classes
+- `config.py` - defines all hyperparameters
-- `subtask1/` - implements the `Model1` class and other subtask 1 helper functions
+- `subtask1/` - implements the dataset, models and helper functions for subtask 1
-- `subtask2/` - implements the `Model2` class and other subtask 2 helper functions
+- `subtask2/` - implements the dataset, models and helper functions for subtask 2
 - `documentation/` - written reports

 ### Data